 The personnel in Japanese local government are known as local civil servants and enjoy the same security of tenure and status as their national counterparts.
 It is usual for local civil servants to remain with the same local authority for their working lives, which is a direct contrast to the fixed-term contracting taking place in Britain more recently.
 However, an exchange scheme between central and local government, as well as between the tiers of local government, allows for civil servants to be seconded elsewhere ensuring their working lives are varied to some extent.
 Japan operates on a three-yearly cycle whereby every April employees shift between departments in their organisation, with winners and losers in the promotion rounds.

 Today, local government in Japan enjoys the same levels of local autonomy that existed in its constitutional heyday, but in a changed political climate, as is the case in other developed societies.
 National financial pressures dictate that local services have to become more accountable for the funds they spend.
 The national budget for 2004/05 called for 1 trillion Yen to be trimmed from local government spending.
 However, the government prefer to couch this in the language of 'decentralisation'.
-In short, this means more mergers and more reliance on the private sector.
+In short, this means meant mergers and more reliance on the private sector.
 Japan has experienced periods of municipal mergers before in the late 19th century when almost 70,000 municipalities were amalgamated into 15,000 units and in the post-war period referred to earlier.
 Today they stand at 1,719.

 Other political currents inform debate in Japanese local government.
-Japan is faced by an ageing population, faster than anywhere else in the world.
+Japan is faced with an ageing population, faster than anywhere else in the world.
 As such, local government must consider how its welfare capacity and housing policies can take this into account.
 Local government is also moving more and more into the cultural services field and the promotion of tourism has become paramount in stimulating the economy, particularly in Tokyo.
 Japanese local authorities also place great emphasis on their international links, which in an increasingly global society should be of interest to all concerned with the future of local government.